 Consider load impedance ZL and source impedance ZS.
 Voltage(or power) is the sum of incident and reflection waves.
 They travel in opposite directions along the transmission characteristic impedance line(Z0).

 If ZL is not equal to Z0, the load reflects some of the incident waves towards the source.
-Re-reflection occurs when the value of ZS differs from Z0.
 The process carries on as an indefinite loop in lossless transmission lines.

 The reflection coefficient is a ratio of the incident wave and reflected wave.
-It tells us the amount of thought that may arise due to a change in impedance in the transmission medium.
 Consideration is zero when the load impedance is equal to the characteristic impedance.
 It is a complex number, with a magnitude and an angle in the polar form.

 Source reflection coefficient and Load reflection coefficient are terms used in RF Networks.
 They are the same as source and load impedance for low noise amplifiers.